aabccd021/tiny-cookie-session/README.md

 When Device Bound Session Credentials are available in your environment, they should always be your preferred choice.

+## Comparison of Cookie-Based Session Management Methods

+### Long-lived session id

+The server generates a long-lived session id and stores it in a cookie.

+After the cookie is stolen, the attacker can use it until the session expires or manually logged out.

+Both the attacker and the legitimate user can use the same session at the same time.

+The server can't even tell which request is made by the attacker and which is made by the legitimate user.

+### Simple token rotation

+A session is associated with a short-lived token that is rotated periodically.

+Only the latest token is stored in the database.

+After the token is stolen, the attacker can use it until at least the next rotation.

+If the attacker manages to do next rotation before the legitimate user, they took over the session and can continue using it indefinitely. leaving the legitimate user with an misterious logout.

+The user can use "log out other devices" feature to manually inspect the list of devices and log out any suspicious ones.

+### tiny-cookie-session

+A session is associated with a short-lived token that is rotated periodically.

+All previous tokens are stored in the database.

+After the token is stolen, the attacker can use it until at least the next rotation.

+The moment the legitimate user accesses the system again, both the attacker and the legitimate user are logged out.

+### Device Bound Session Credentials (DBSC)

+A session is associated with a short-lived token that is rotated periodically, and can only be rotated by the legitimate user.

+After the token is stolen, the attacker can use it until the next rotation.

+The legitimate user notices nothing and can continue using the system as usual.

 ## Installation

 ```sh